mixxxdj/manual/source/hardware/controllers/hercules_djcontrol_MIX.rst

 ===============================================================  ==========================================

 .. note::
    The effects can be applied in two ways:

-- Permanent = Press pad to turn effect On, press again to turn Off.
+   * Permanent = Press pad to turn effect on, press again to turn off.
-- Momentary = Press and Hold.
-The effect will be On until the pad is released.
+   * Momentary = Press and Hold.
+The effect will be on until the pad is released.

 Sampler Mode